-Also see timeline of Key Regulations During the Last 10 Years
+Also, see the timeline of Key Regulations During the Last 10 Years.

 In preparing for this column, I reviewed the article that I wrote for Food & Drug Packaging's 40th Anniversary issue 10 years ago.
 Many of the issues that we were dealing with back then are still hot issues today (maybe even hotter).
 But one stands out as having the greatest potential for impacting all segments of the food and beverage markets, and that is safety.